truemped/truemped.github.io/content/posts/retrospection/first-year.md

 a better term could be *rituals*.
 Sounds small but worth a try.

 Another team related topic is team identity.
 What makes my team a *team*?
-What are it's strengths, growth opportunities and aspirations?
+What are its strengths, growth opportunities and aspirations?

 My main learning though is the value of constant feedback.
 One of my main mistakes was to not systematically check in about my report's development